William-gregory/DA-ML/offline_learning/README.md

 `Xarray`\
 `Cartopy`

-The optimized weights for each network are saved in the `CNN_weights` folder.
-Weights labelled 'CV' are those generated from cross-validation experiments to assess the network's generalization performance.
-Those labelled 'allsamples' have been trained using all data points, and should be used for subsequent analysis.
+The notebook shows how the 5-fold cross validation analysis was performed in order to do model selection.
+The python script shows how the model was trained using all data to derive a `final' network.

 ### Data